-Take the next step to gain recognition for your knowledge and skills as a ‘Builder low-rise’ and be in control as the builder.
-Units from this qualification will meet licencing requirements for QLD, NSW, SA and TAS, though each state will mention which qualifications you need to hold and years of experience.
-This qualification can be undertaken via the RPL process.
-The trainer and assessor will assist you to give you the right information and point you in the right direction.
+Take the next step in your career to become a ‘Builder low-rise’ and be in control as the builder.
+Units from this qualification will meet licencing requirements for QLD, NSW, SA and TAS, though each state will mention which qualifications you need to hold and experience requirements.
+This course can be done online.
+The trainer and assessor is a click away.
+Your work will be marked as you go, or you can also enrol into this course and complete it via recognition of prior learning which has practical and conversation tasks.

 This qualification is designed to meet the needs of builders and managers of small to medium-sized building businesses.